 As well as these immediate reactions, evidence suggests that long term overstimulation of the immune system not only “does no good” to the patient, but may actually “do harm”.

 Why do we want to reduce vaccinations?

 Repeatedly stimulating the immune system unnecessarily may cause circulating immune complexes to form.
 These complexes can lodge in places such as the kidneys, liver and joints, causing inflammation and damage.
 Is there a link between repeat vaccinations and early renal disease in cats?
-Not yet but is it a possibility?
-Given that the veterinary oath is to “do no harm” any improvement in vaccine protocols is a good thing.
-Bentons Road Vet Clinic vaccination protocols strive to maintain immunity whilst reducing the number of vaccines necessary to bring about that immunity.
+Not yet, but is it a possibility?
+Yes.
+Given that the veterinary code is to “do no harm”, any improvement in vaccine protocols is a good thing.
+Bentons Road Vet Clinic vaccination protocols are designed to maintain immunity whilst reducing the number of vaccines necessary to bring about that immunity.

 Bentons Road Vet Clinic recommends an Annual Health Exam every year where we will thoroughly examine your pet and discuss any health concerns.
 We follow an individual vaccination protocol depending on your pet’s lifestyle and risk factors.
 We do this to reduce the number of vaccines that your pet receives over their lifetime to keep your pet as healthy as can be.
 If you have any questions, please call us or drop into our Mt Martha Vet Clinic.
 This is an area we are passionate about and we love providing information to our pet owners.